-- The 2015/16 adjustment budget. - Tariff and property rate increases should be affordable and should generally not exceed inflation as measured by the CPI currently forecast at above 6%.
+- The 2015/16 adjustment budget informed the preparation of the 2016/17 budget - Tariff and property rate increases should be affordable and should generally not exceed inflation as measured by the CPI currently forecast at 6%.
 Except where there are price increases in the inputs of services that are beyond the control of Council.
 For instance the cost of bulk water and electricity.
-Furthermore tariffs need to remain or move towards being cost reflective and should take into account the need to address infrastructure backlogs.
+Furthermore tariffs need to remain or move towards being cost reflective; and should take into account the need to address infrastructure backlogs.

-Grants allocated to the municipality are reflected in the national and provincial budgets and have been gazette as required by the Division of Revenue Act.
+There will be no additional budget allocated by national and provincial government for funds unless the necessary grants to the municipality are reflected in the national and provincial budget and have been gazette as required by the Division of Revenue Act.

-In view of the aforementioned, the following table is a consolidated overview of the proposed 2016/17 Medium-term Revenue and Expenditure Framework:
+In view of the aforementioned; the following table is a consolidated overview of the proposed 2016/17 Draft Medium-term Revenue and Expenditure Framework: